Everything You Need to Know About Heating Oil

 What is heating oil?

-Heating oil is crude oil, or unrefined petroleum, that is filtered.
+Heating oil is crude oil or unrefined petroleum that is filtered.
 Using a distilling process, crude oil is separated into different “fractions” for use.
-It is the middle levels that are further refined to produce fuel sources such as the oil used to heat your home, also known as No. 2.
+The middle levels are further refined to produce the heating oil type that PayLessforOil.com‘s discount fuel uses to heat your home.
+This type of heating oil is known as No. 2 heating oil.

 Why is it red?

 Typically, unrefined petroleum is black or dark brown (123RF) [sometimes greenish-yellow].
-After refining, No. 2 heating oil is light in color like champagne.
-It is only for tax purposes that regulations require heating fuel to be dyed red so it can be distinguished from on-road diesel fuel.
-The red dye itself has no effect on the No. 2 fuel or how it burns.¹
+After refining, No. 2 heating fuel oil is light in color like champagne.
+It is only for tax purposes that regulations require heating fuel to be dyed red, so it can be distinguished from on-road diesel fuel.
+Other than that, there is no difference between heating oil vs. on-road diesel.
+The red dye itself has no effect on PayLessforOil.com’s No. 2 heating fuel or how it burns in your home comfort equipment.¹

-Much of today’s heating oil comes directly from the good ole’ U.S.A!
-As of late 2014 our national crude oil production was the highest it’s been in decades, and the 2015 forecast is projected to be the highest annual average crude oil production since the 1970s.
+Much of PayLessforOil.com’s heating oil comes directly from the good ol’ USA!
 Crude oil is produced in 31 states.
 The top 3 producing states are Texas, North Dakota, and California.²

-What are the benefits of heating your home with oil?
+What are the benefits of using fuel oil to heat your home?

-Not only is heating oil domestic, clean, efficient, accessible, and reliable but it is also safe and versatile!
+Not only is heating oil domestic, clean, efficient, accessible, and reliable, but it is also safe and versatile!
 Since the design and technology of storage tanks have advanced over the years, modern tanks are stronger and less likely to leak.
-By using combinations of fiberglass, state-of-the-art steel, double plastic walls, and sensors your oil tank is sure to be secure whether it’s indoor, outdoor, or even underground.
-If a problem should arise with your oil heating system malfunctions are typically visible.
-Signs like soot or smoke are early indicators to more serious problems such as leaking toxins.
-With home heating oil systems it is rare that a carbon monoxide leak will happen without alert.
+By using combinations of fiberglass, state-of-the-art steel, double plastic walls, and sensors, your oil tank is sure to be secure, whether it’s indoor, outdoor, or even underground.
+If a problem should arise with your oil heating system, malfunctions are typically visible.
+Signs like soot or smoke are early indicators of more serious problems such as leaking toxins.
+With home heating oil systems, it is rare that a carbon monoxide leak will happen without alert.

 Not only does heating oil serve you with cozy warmth while you’re on the couch, but it also keeps you steamy in the shower.
 Heating oil is a great source for consistently hot water showers and for all of your other major appliances that use water regularly.
-Oil-fired water heaters have a quick recovery time for families whose washing machines and dishwashers seem to running all day.
-Heating oil is used for more traditional functions in the home, but it can also be used in more innovative ways.
-For example, to heat pools, floors, and driveways.⁵
+Oil-fired water heaters have a quick recovery time for families whose washing machines and dishwashers seem to run all day.
+Heating fuel oil is used for more traditional functions in the home, but it can also be used in more innovative ways.
+For example, you can use your PayLessforOil.com fuel delivery to heat pools, floors, and driveways.⁵

 ¹Oilheat America.
 “FAQS”. <http://oilheatamerica.com/knowledge-base/faqs/#attributes>.